justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 #### Leap
-Starting at 3rd level, your high jump distance increases to 10 feet and your long jump distance increases to 20 feet.
+Starting at 3rd level, you can use a bonus action to improve your jump strength.
+Your high jump distance increases to 10 feet and your long jump distance increases to 20 feet until the end of your turn.

 #### Stance
 At 3rd level, you have masted a set of techniques that enhance your use of weapons.
-Using a bonus action, you can gain the benefits of a stance until the start of your next turn.
+Using a bonus action, you gain the benefits of a stance until the start of your next turn.

 * **Sky Piercing Stance**: Melee weapons you wield gain the _Reach_ tag.
 Ranged weapons you wield are not penalized for attacks made at long range.

 * **Windstorm Stance**: Weapons you wield are not affected by the _Heavy_ or _Two Handed_ tags.
-If a weapon has neither tag, it instead gains the _Finesse_ property.
+If a melee weapon has neither tag, it instead gains the _Finesse_ property.

 * **Dust Devil Stance**: You activate two-weapon fighting when you adopt this stance, making an attack against a creature.
 You can use two-weapon fighting even when the melee weapons you are using aren't light.